Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/chrono.md

 -rw-r--r-- 1 root root 102 Feb 13  2020 .placeholder
 ```

-Lets start by checking the `/etc/crontab`  file which also contains the flag.
+Let's start by checking the `/etc/crontab` file which also contains the flag.
 ```
 picoplayer@challenge:/etc$ cat crontab
 # picoCTF{<REDACTED>}